Updated April 13, 2021

 Many cases of degenerative myelopathy are probably misdiagnosed

-You’ll see in a minute how wrong this is.
+You will see in a minute how wrong this is.
 Of course, vets don’t use Google, but they face their own major hurdles in getting an accurate diagnosis, as you’ll also see.

 What Is Degenerative Myelopathy?